manonthemat/ezmn_parser/README.md

 =============================
 - Improving usability
 - Refactor code
-- Support different formats for scraped email addresses
+- Add functionality for GVO and PureLeverage leads and customers